Battle of Bornholm (1535)

 The Battle of Bornholm was a naval engagement that took place in June 1535.
 The conflict saw Lübeck and the Hanseatic League engaged against the forces of Sweden, Prussia, Holstein, and Denmark.
 The Battle of Bornholm was part of the larger Count's Feud.

 Cause of the battle

-In June 1535, Sweden joined with Duke Christian of Gottorp, later crowned King Christian III, in the conflict later known as the Count's Feud 1534-1536 AD.
+In June 1535, Sweden joined with Duke Christian of Gottorp, later crowned King Christian III, in the conflict later known as the Count's Feud.
 After the Danish King Frederick I died in 1533, a conflict began between the Danish nobility and their successor, Christian III versus the East Danish Citizenship, led by Copenhagen, Malmö, and Landskrona in alliance with Lübeck.

 Duke Christian allied with his brothers-in-law Albert of Prussia and Gustav Vasa, the king of Sweden.
 When Sweden joined the conflict, Christian III was fighting on two fronts and desperately needed help.

 Assembling the fleet

 Before sending their fleet to Denmark and Christian III, the Swedish needed an experienced Danish "guide" to assist the Swedish commander, thus Gustav Vasa appointed the Danish noble Peder Skram.
 He (Gustav Vasa) distrusted Skram and sent an additional letter to the Swedish commander Måns Svensson Some giving him secret orders.

 It is important to know that an admiral's task was not to sail the ship, but command it in battle.
 In Swedish territory, Måns was commander.
 Later in Danish waters, Peder Skram had the command of the fleet.

 The fleet set sail from Stockholm and stopped in Söderköping to bring on board butter.
 Next, the fleet sold iron in Kalmar and about 1,800 soldiers joined.

 Outside the Swedish island Gotland the Swedish fleet met the rest of the allies, from Holstein and Prussia.
 The Prussian fleet was led by Admiral Johan Pein, who contributed seven warships, of which one ship was large, with a crew of about 900 men.

 From Holstein, there are no records of how many ships, only that they were small and few.